uacsc343spring2020/assignments/HA3.md

 submission or you may start from a sample solution available under the resources tab of Piazza.

 The HTML, Javascript, and CSS should be in separate files.
-No style information should be in the HTML tags.
+No style information should be in the HTML tags outside of a `style` attribute.
 Do not use HTML tags like `<center>`, `<b>`, or `<i>` to alter visual appearance.
-Programmatically added SVG elements may have style attributes.
+Avoid the use of CSS `position: fixed;` because it may cause elements to overlap and be unreadable on the grader's setup.

 This assignment is not meant to require external Javascript libraries.
 However, if you use external Javascript libraries, it should be included in